23 Best Things To Do In Lakeland, FL 2025

 Address: 121 S Lake Ave., Lakeland, FL 33801

-Lake Hollingsworth is one of the most popular lakes in Lakeland, as it offers a 3-mile paved trail along the perimeter of the lake, making it a perfect location for a leisurely stroll or bike ride.
+Lake Hollingsworth is one of the most popular lakes in Lakeland.
+It offers a 3-mile paved trail along its perimeter, making it a perfect location for a leisurely stroll or bike ride.

-Other activities at the lake include fishing, bird watching, or picnicking.
-The lake is also a great place to catch a sunset!
+Other activities at the lake include fishing, bird watching, and picnicking.
+It is also a great place to catch a sunset!

 Address: Lake Hollingsworth Drive, Lakeland, FL, 33803

 Another attraction in Lakeland is the Polk Museum of Art, which features a diverse collection of art from around the world.
-The museum is an art lovers dream as it lands on the top 10 art musuems in Florida.
+The museum is an art lover's dream, as it is ranked among Florida's top 10 art museums.

 The museum boasts an impressive collection of over 2,800 works of art, including contemporary art, photography, and decorative arts.

-Rain or shine, the museum is a great option to spend an hour or two of your time.
-The bonus is that the museum has free admission!
+Rain or shine, the museum is a great option for spending an hour or two.
+The bonus is that admission is free!

 Address: 800 E Palmetto St, Lakeland, FL 33801